2015 – A Review | What’s Coming Next?13 Jan 2016

 6. No Monthly Limits

 The AWS Console limits you to 125 schedule changes per group per month.
 That’s about 4 a day, which can be quite limiting if you have to undertake so many changes for what GorillaStack can handle in just 1 configuration.

 With GorillaStack Power Scale, we only limit you by your subscription – and we don’t mind saying we’re always keen to have a chat if you think you need more than what you’re currently getting!

 The AWS console requires that you schedule using UTC timezone.
-In one respect that’s great for consistency, but when you’re scheduling many times across multiple regions it requires repetitive calculations that have significant risk if they’re not done correctly.
+In one aspect, that’s great for consistency.
+But when you’re scheduling many times across multiple regions, it requires repetitive calculations that have significant risk if they’re not done correctly.

-Using GorillaStack, you can schedule in any timezone, meaning you may choose to use your own or the region that you plan for your schedule to effect.
+Using GorillaStack, you can schedule in any timezone.
+This means you may choose to use your own or the region that you plan for your schedule to effect.
 This removes a considerable chance of error and makes things just that little bit easier.